heistp/irtt/README.md

   - Use Go profiling, scheduler tracing, strace and sar
   - Do more thorough tests of `chrt -r 99`, `-thread` and `-gc`
   - Find or file issue with Go team over scheduler performance
-  - Prototype doing all thread scheduling for Linux in C
+  - Prototype doing thread scheduling or socket i/o for Linux in C
 - Add different server authentication modes:
 	- none (no conn token in header, for minimum packet sizes during local use)
 	- token (what we have today, 64-bit token in header)